📖 Grammaire anglaise — Niveau intermédiaire

 ✦

-If & Wish — Conditionnels
+If et Wish — Conditionnels

-If & Wish — Conditionals
+If and Wish — Conditionals

 Situations réelles, irréelles et regrets — les 3 types de conditionnels

-Real, unreal and impossible conditions
+Real, unreal and impossible conditions — the 3 conditional types

 Unités 38–41